hoojaoh/blog.watchandcode.com/firebase-foundations.md

 - Handling token expiration
 - And much more!

-The tutorial series is currently a work in progress, so make sure to subscribe to get notified when new videos are released.
+The tutorial series is currently a work in progress, so make sure to subscribe to blog updates below to get notified when new videos are released.